osisoft/OCS-Docs/content/rom/getting-started-rom.md

 13. Click the link icon ![Copy link icon](images/share-icon.png) in the menu bar to copy the URL of the workspace.

-    This link, shared with colleagues, gives them the same view of the trend that they can then use to troubleshoot problems.
+    Share this link to give others the same view of the trend that they can then use to troubleshoot problems.